Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Results

 \subsection{Comparison with Language Model Scaling}

-The scaling exponent $\alpha = 0.23$--$0.27$ observed in Regime~A (depending on the run subset) is substantially larger than the $\alpha_P \approx 0.076$ reported by \citet{kaplan2020scaling} for autoregressive language models, or the $\alpha_P \approx 0.34$ reported by \citet{hoffmann2022chinchilla} after correcting for compute-optimal training.
+The scaling exponent $\alpha \approx 0.266$--$0.268$ observed in the standardized $V\!=\!512$ sweep is substantially larger than the $\alpha_P \approx 0.076$ reported by \citet{kaplan2020scaling} for autoregressive language models, or the $\alpha_P \approx 0.34$ reported by \citet{hoffmann2022chinchilla} after correcting for compute-optimal training.
 Direct comparison is complicated by several factors: we use MSE rather than cross-entropy (Appendix~\ref{app:metrics}), our masking rate (15\%) is much lower than typical language model sequence lengths, and the structure of gene expression data differs fundamentally from natural language.
 Nevertheless, the qualitative finding---that loss follows a power law with diminishing returns at large scale---is consistent across domains.

-The dual-regime behaviour we observe echoes the ``contradiction'' discussed by \citet{kaplan2020scaling}, who noted that scaling with parameters appears to follow a different exponent than scaling with data.
-In our setting, the contradiction manifests more starkly: the same architecture and training procedure produces clear scaling in one regime and no scaling in the other, purely as a function of the data-to-parameter ratio.
+As in prior scaling-law work, different empirical axes need not follow identical exponents.
+In our setting, the current fixed-$V\!=\!512$ data-size analysis is too limited to support a full Section~6.3-style intersection analysis in the main text.